Wine Glasses

 Highball glasses & Collins glasses

 A highball glass is a cylindrical glass tumbler that may have a slight taper.
 Although ‘highball glass’ and ‘Collins glass’ are used interchangeably, the Collins glass tends to be marginally taller and narrower than highballs.
-Both of these glasses are primarily used to serve drinks that have a high quantity of non-alcoholic mixer and are almost always used for serving drinks on the rocks.
+Both glasses are primarily used to serve drinks that have a high quantity of non-alcoholic mixer and are almost always used for serving drinks on the rocks.

 Rocks glasses